TheNathannator/GuitarGame_ChartFormats/README.md

 Some general recommendations:

 - Start with the basics, then elaborate further as you go down.
-- Try to keep things organized on a track-by-track basis.
-If event types are shared between tracks, document them in a higher section that indicates that.
+- Try to keep things organized on a track-type basis.
-- Make uncertainty in your documentation clear.
-If you don't understand something fully, note it down as such.
+- Make uncertainty in your documentation clear, so others know not to take it at face value and so that it can be better researched later.
 - If you used external references, link them as sources in a References section so others can reference those as well.

 These are not strict guidelines, but they help to make referencing and adding to easier.